woyaofacai/FastECS/README.md

 Now, you can start to create threads, and call **Execute** on each thread.
 Remember to pass in the thread-local context object as its parameter.

-In TinyECS, there is another type of job called **ParallelBatchJob** which allows to run a ForEachBatch task on multiple threads.
+In FastECS, there is another type of job called **ParallelBatchJob** which allows to run a ForEachBatch task on multiple threads.
 Its usage is very similar to ParallelJob.

 ### Event
-TinyECS supports event system that allows us to subscribe any event you are interested in and write code in a observer pattern.
+FastECS supports event system that allows us to subscribe any event you are interested in and write code in a observer pattern.

 To use event, you first need an event manager, represented by **EventManager** class and created by **World::CreateEventManager** method.
 ```C++